Keeping it Together: Interleaved Kirigami Extension Assembly: Strength Testing

-We refer to this structure as the ``original model''.
-To fully explore how neighbors contribute to the overall strength of the structure, we compared the original model with both pinned models and disconnected models.
-In the pinned models, we remove the influence of the excess flaps by pinning the flaps with tape as on the left in Fig. \ref{fig:pinned}.
+To fully explore how neighbors contribute to the overall strength of the structure, we compared the original models (just described) with both pinned models and disconnected models.
+In the pinned models, we removed the influence of the excess flaps by pinning the flaps with tape as on the left in Fig. \ref{fig:pinned}.
 The tape does not modify the units, each trapezoidal edge remains free; the tape only keeps the flaps from moving and prevents the conversion of downward forces to in-plane compression.
 Likewise, on the right of Fig. \ref{fig:pinned} we physically disconnected the plateaus to remove all interactions.
 All the models here were made with the 0.28mm paper.

 As expected, the disconnected model is the weakest.
-However, surprisingly, up until the initial peak, the original model is {\sl stronger} than the pinned model by roughly a factor of two.
+However, as we alluded to in the last section, the original model is {\sl stronger} than the pinned model by roughly a factor of two.
 What accounts for this?
 We note that the transfer of vertical stresses on the plateaus into in-plane stresses on the structure can only occur when the flaps are both present and are free to move.
-This creation of compression locks together the the plateaus along their open edges transforming them from three separate Euler elastic beams into a rigid frustum-shaped shell.
-The strength of the original structure is created by these effective shells.
-The roughness of and friction between the slits confers more or less strength to the design.
-Indeed, smooth paper is inferior to rougher paper.
-Further, note that in the pinned and disconnected models the dominant buckling mode is out but the virtual shell model requires {\sl inward} buckling.
+Both are needed for a structure to have a ``Regime ii)'' where collective effects ensue.
+This creation of compression locks together the plateaus along their open edges transforming them from three separate Euler elastic beams into a rigid frustum-shaped polyhedra with freely-supported faces.
+The strength of the original structure is created by the mutual support of one wall by its two adjacent partners.
+The roughness of and friction between the slits confers more or less strength to the design in the initial loading.
+However, as we will discuss further in \S{\bf IV} , both friction between the overlapping regions and plastic deformations of the folding hold the structure in place -- the less the structure slips before the in-plane compression starts to grow, the more resilient the structure.
+Indeed, in terms of fabrication, smooth paper is inferior to rougher paper.
+Further, note that in the pinned and disconnected models the dominant buckling mode is outwards but the freely-supported plate model requires {\sl inward} buckling.
 Fortuitously, the inward buckling is promoted by the displacement of the flaps.
-We can see from the data that the absolute force at which buckling begins, the shoulder, is roughly the same for all three models.
-It is only then the subsequent interaction between the sidewalls that add to the strength.
+Before moving on we also note that the data in Fig. \ref{fig:pinnedcompare} suggests that collective randomness in the buckling modes is at least partly responsible for the large variation of the load response for large displacement: there is much less scatter in the disconnected models than in any of the models where the plateaus interact.